 Cannabis has long been not only federally prohibited but considered a Schedule I drug, leading to innumerable arrests and prison sentences, particularly within communities of color.
 However, differing from alcohol’s Constitutional prohibition journey, the cannabis industry has achieved small wins along the way.
 The majority of states today have legalized medicinal usage of cannabis, and several have legalized or decriminalized both medical and recreational cannabis.

 Public support continues to grow for cannabis legalization at the federal level, which could spell the end of U.S. cannabis prohibition.
 And as cannabis and CBD products continue to generate millions of dollars for businesses and investors in these early years, the pressure builds for federal legislators to act on cannabis regulation once and for all.

 CBD may also play a key role as part of the final push for the end of cannabis prohibition.
-CBD, which can be derived from hemp or cannabis plants, has quickly become a new kid on the health and wellness block, gaining the attention of consumers, investors, and health care practitioners alike.
+CBD, which can be derived from hemp or cannabis plants, has quickly become a new kid on the block, gaining the attention of consumers, investors, and health care practitioners alike.

 Regulators may be able to ignore cannabis and CBD much longer.
 They may also attempt to ignore the financial – and, perhaps most importantly, taxable – boom that these industries could offer federal, local, and state governments, not to mention business owners.
 But with enough consumer awareness and business-driven support for legalization, cannabis and CBD may soon be as accessible for consumers as their boozy cousin in vice.